Programs

 • Cash award of $500.00;

-• Registration fees, travel, accommodation and meals to attend the annual national Canadian Evaluation Society (CES) Conference with costs reimbursed per CES travel guidelines;
+• Reimbursement of up to $1,500 for domestic travel, accommodation, and meals to attend the annual national Canadian Evaluation Society (CES) Conference*, in accordance with CES travel guidelines;

 • Presentation of Award at a plenary session at the CES Conference;